metacube-games/starknet-batcher/article.md

+## CHANGELOG

+- 25.12.2024: Updated Go code due to breaking changes in the starknet.go library (>= v0.7.3)

 ## Abstract

 This article presents the transactions batcher used in [Metacube](https://x.com/MetacubeGames) to send NFTs earned by players instantly.
 It explains the batcher's scalable actor-based architecture and provides a detailed implementation in Go.